Ublituximab (Briumvi)

 Ublituximab is a new drug treatment under investigation for relapsing remitting multiple sclerosis (MS).
 It is taken as an infusion.

-• Ublituximab reduces the number of B cell lymphocytes, a type of white blood cell which is thought to influence the abnormal immune response that causes the attack on the myelin coating of nerves.
+• Ublituximab reduces the number of B cell lymphocytes, a type of white blood cell.
+B cells are thought to influence the abnormal immune response that causes the attack on the myelin coating of nerves.

 • In large clinical studies, ublituximab reduced relapse rate by over 50% compared to Aubagio.